Evals

 <div style={{ width: '100%', position: 'relative', paddingTop: '56.25%' }}>

-<iframe src="https://app.supademo.com/embed/cmmmtwq7z1lsj9cvj5kwwifwi" frameBorder="0" title="Creating a global Evaluator" allow="clipboard-write; fullscreen" webkitAllowFullscreen="true" mozAllowFullscreen="true" allowFullscreen style={{ position: 'absolute', top: 0, left: 0, width: '100%', height: '100%', border: '3px solid #5E43CE', borderRadius: '10px' }} />
+<iframe src="https://app.supademo.com/embed/cmpkr397l2hbdqms9w5xddjno" frameBorder="0" title="Creating a Check" allow="clipboard-write; fullscreen" webkitAllowFullscreen="true" mozAllowFullscreen="true" allowFullscreen style={{ position: 'absolute', top: 0, left: 0, width: '100%', height: '100%', border: '3px solid #5E43CE', borderRadius: '10px' }} />

 </div>

-2. Click **+ New Evaluator**
+2. Click **+ New Check**.

-4. Enter a **Name** for the Evaluator (e.g., "Professional Tone")
+4. Enter a **Name** for the Check (e.g., "Professional tone").

-5. Configure the type-specific settings (see table above)
+5. Configure the type-specific settings (see table above).

-6. Click **Create Evaluator**
+6. Click **Create Check**.

 <Note>